5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 5. Reboot from the flash drive
 6. In the Ventoy menu, select the Linux ISO and hit enter
 7. From the GNU Grub, select "Try or Install Linux"
-8. Once Ubuntu has reached the Desktop environment, select "Try Ubuntu" (or whatever the distro of your choise prompts).
+8. Once Ubuntu has reached the Desktop environment, select "Try Ubuntu" (or whatever the distro of your choice prompts).

 #### Dumping the Codec
 1. Once Linux is up and running, open Terminal and enter:</br>